UniqueName12345/grep-purpose/README.md

 > **Note:** This project is in the **pre-prototype** stage.
 A small Python skeleton exists with an NPC class.
 Contributions to the design discussion are still welcome, even if they're just "make the toilet break randomly."

+NPCs now carry a small stash of money and wander between simple places like a park, mall, or fast food joint.
+It's barebones, but enough to watch them fritter away their cash in the name of socialization.